codetronik/File_DigitalSignature/README.md

 - Verify a Digital signature of the file

 ## How To Use
-1. Press "Make Key Pair" button to generate rsa keypairs.
+1. Press "Generate Key Pair" button to generate rsa keypairs.

 The key files are created in the running directory.
 (PrivateKey.pem and PublicKey.pem)

-2.
+2. Press "Sign" button to sign the file.

+The Signature file is created in the running directory. (file name.sig)

+3. Press "Verify" button to verify the file.